christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 Now, these instantiators will create a new myMethod method for each object instance.
 Unless you have to create hundreds of thousands of objects, adding a new version of the method for each instance will **not** get you into performance issues.
 I believe you should stick with describing your object as it will look like when instantiated, not create less comprehensable code for performance sake.
 That said, there are situations where you want to use **delegation**.

 When I say delegation I specifically mean that we link one object to an other.
 The object linked to the object you are instantiating will be able to act on behalf of it.
-You do this specifically by adding an object on the prototype property of a constructor function.
+You do this by adding an object on the prototype property of a constructor function.
 When using the normal function pattern we use the `Object.create` method.
 With ES6 you just add methods.
 It has the same effect:

 {% highlight javascript %}
 // With a constructor